 Accounting is a process through which one can easily handle, record, summarize, report, and analyze financial transactions.
 For a business to sustain itself, accounting holds a very important place, it is also necessary for you to know what are the functions of accounting, so to have a better understanding here is the list of functions and to explain the objectives of accounting.

-Let’s state the main objective of accounting and the main functions of accounting is to one by one.
-In this article, we’ll also discuss the objectives of financial accounting.
+Let’s state the main objective of accounting and the main functions of accounting is one by one.
+In this article, we’ll also discuss the objectives of financial accounting functions.

 The functions of financial accounting and six functions of accounting include the systematic recording of data, tracking, storing, analyzing, summarizing, and reporting an entity’s financial transactions.